KathyReid/osdc-2015-presentation/transcript.md

 When you think about what gets you up in the morning, what you're really passionate about - these will be clues to what motivates you.
 The key takeaway is that often, intrinsic motivators are more important in choosing where and how to level up your career than external ones.

+If you choose projects and organisations that align with your personal internal drivers, you're much more likely to be motivated and fulfilled - and to put in discretionary effort

 _Joke_

 So, let's try this again - no chocolate this time.